Brexit talks stutter, but EU leaders might give May break

 “She is in a difficult situation, if she goes out there and there is nothing tangible on our side,” a senior EU official said, saying governments wanted to keep up momentum for a deal that would avoid legal chaos across Europe.
 “We’ll try to be neutral, maybe even offer an encouraging line to stay engaged.”

-Nonetheless, governments are extremely wary of any attempt by British negotiators to divide their solid display of unity and are anxious not to appear to be going soft on May, despite some sympathy for the balancing act she faces.
+Nonetheless, governments are extremely wary of any attempt by British negotiators to divide their hitherto solid display of unity and will be anxious not to appear to be going soft on May, despite some sympathy for the domestic balancing act she faces.

 “This situation is not a reason for the Commission to loosen its guidelines,” a senior official from a big EU power said of May’s domestic woes.
 “I believe she really wants a deal but we can’t alter our negotiating stance because of that.”